mikabba/music-education-tools/README.md

 ## Repository role

-This is a showcase repository.
+This repository serves as the central index for my music education tools.

-Each mature tool is documented here and, where appropriate, maintained in its own dedicated repository with source code, screenshots, usage notes and implementation details.
+Each mature tool is documented here and maintained in its own dedicated repository with source code, screenshots, usage notes and implementation details.